 A Team Environment

 Don’t want to sit at a desk in a cubicle?
 Becoming a medical assistant is collaborative, as you work in a team environment.
 The medical professionals you work with will have the same compassion and empathy that you have for your patients.
 You will support physicians and nurses, allowing them to attend to more patients.

 Nothing is more rewarding than seeing your patients thrive.
 When you become a medical assistant in a physician’s office, you will become familiar with your patients and see them grow over the years.
 Making sure they stay healthy and educating them on proper health care will bring great pride and motivation to attend work every day, knowing that you are helping others in the process.

 A Positive Work-Life Balance

 Most medical assistants that work in doctor’s offices work a set schedule.
-Medical assistants work when doctor’s offices are open allowing them to enjoy life outside work.
+A medical assistant will work when doctor’s offices are open allowing them to enjoy life outside work.
 Whether you have responsibilities outside of work or a hobby that you enjoy, working as a medical assistant offers a fulfilling career and time to enjoy life.

 Colleagues will look up to you when they know you have a certification in medical assisting.
 You will also be a member of a prestigious association that holds members to the highest of standards.

 Are you ready to become a medical assistant and prepare for certification?
 Hunter Business School can help.
 We hire industry experienced instructors, offer small class sizes and placement assistance for our graduates.
 Start working in a rewarding career as a medical assistant and help others at the same time.
 It’s a win-win.